 Join Associate Professor of Biology Ana Ribeiro, biochemistry major Danielle Quaranto ’20, and biology majors Amanda Solano ’23 and Genesis Torres ’20 to learn about how Mount students are encouraged to follow their curiosity and develop an appreciation for science, the interrelatedness of scientific fields from the atomic to the cosmic, and the place of humans in the natural world.

 Nursing prepares Mount students to become professional nurses who use critical thinking skills to address the complex health-related problems of a diverse population across the lifespan.
-Join Assistant Dean of Nursing for Clinical and Simulation Learning Mary DiBuono, Clinical Liaison for Undergraduate Nursing Olivia Colletti, Clinical Liaison for Graduate and Undergraduate Nursing Emily Marino, and Assistant Dean of Nursing Administration Stefanie Sparaccio to learn more about our nationally recognized School of Nursing, which trains students to go on to provide competent, effective, and evidence-based nursing care that contributes to safe and high-quality outcomes at many of the nation’s top hospitals.
+Join Assistant Dean of Nursing for Clinical and Simulation Learning Mary DiBuono, Director for the Graduate Nursing Program and Instructor of Nursing Alanna Kavanaugh, Simulation Lab Nurse Educator Joy Sarabosing, Associate Professor of Nursing Laura Garcia, Professor of Graduate Nursing Janet Czermak, Associate Professor of Nursing Suzanne Carr, and Instructor of Nursing Veronica Thompson to learn about our nationally recognized School of Nursing, which trains students to provide competent, effective, and evidence-based nursing care contributing to safe and high-quality outcomes at the nation’s top hospitals.